This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

-Both the Service Charter and the Service Commitments document (which summarises information about what clients of the courts can expect from client services staff, what the staff cannot do, clients rights and responsibilities and how clients can help the courts to help them) are available on the Family Law Courts website: www.familylawcourts.gov.au
+The Service Charter and Service Commitments documents (which summarise information about what clients of the courts can expect from client services staff, what the staff cannot do, clients rights and responsibilities and how clients can help the courts to help them) are available on www.familycourt.gov.au

 Feedback and service improvements